CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

     - On a cloud when the cluster uses a cloud controller manager
     - On-premises when the cluster uses an addon similar to a cloud controller manager
   - Node Lease objects

+- cordon
+  Marking a node as unschedulable prevents the scheduler from placing new pods onto that Node but does not affect existing Pods on the Node.
+  This is useful as a preparatory step before a node reboot or other maintenance.
+  `kubectl cordon $NODENAME`

+- drain
+  You can use kubectl drain to **safely**(graceful termination) evict all of your pods from a node before you perform maintenance on the node.
+  `kubectl drain <node name>`
+  Once it returns (without giving an error), you can power down the node.
+  If you leave the node in the cluster during the maintenance operation, you need to run `kubectl uncordon <node name>` resume scheduling new pods onto the node.